An upgrade to our all time favourite & most trusted monitor - with unmatched quality & incredible ease of use.

 In compliance with the DCI standard, the ColorEdge CG279X offers a high contrast ratio of 1300:1 for producing true blacks that are otherwise difficult to display on a typical LCD monitor.
 When viewing the screen from an angle in a dimly lit room, dark tones typically appear washed out due to the display characteristics of LCD backlights.
 The CG Series is equipped with a retardation film which allows tones to retain their depth even when viewed from an angle.

-A 3D LUT is included which adjusts colors individually on an RGB cubic table.
+A 3D LUT is included which adjusts colours individually on an RGB cubic table.
 With the supported ColorNavigator 7 software’s emulation function, creators can check how content will appear to their audience.
-The 3D LUT also improves the monitor's additive color mixture (combination of RGB), which is a key factor in its ability to display neutral gray tones.
+The 3D LUT also improves the monitor's additive colour mixture (combination of RGB), which is a key factor in its ability to display neutral grey tones.

 10-Bit Simultaneous Display

-With 10-bit simultaneous display from a 16-bit look-up-table (LUT), the ColorEdge CG279X can show more than one billion colors simultaneously.
-This results in smooth color gradations and reduced Delta-E between two adjacent colors.
+With 10-bit simultaneous display from a 16-bit look-up-table (LUT), the ColorEdge CG279X can show more than one billion colours simultaneously.
+This results in smooth colour gradations and reduced Delta-E between two adjacent colours.

 Broadcast and Cinema Presets